Jean Segura Player Props: Marlins vs. Mets

 - Segura hit .277 with nine doubles, 10 home runs and 26 walks.

-- Segura picked up an RBI in 27.8% of his 115 games last season, with two or more RBIs in 5.2% of those contests (six).
+- Segura picked up an RBI in 32 of 115 games last season, with multiple RBIs in six of them.
 He drove in three or more runs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.